-- Scientific & Quantitative Literacy courses in core curriculum: natural science course CHE1021/1021L\; mathematics course MAT2055 or higher. - For all natural science courses, must receive a C- or better in all prerequisite courses.
+- Theological Philosophy course in core curriculum: PHI2016. - Scientific & Quantitative Literacy courses in core curriculum: natural science course CHE1021/1021L; mathematics course MAT2055 or higher. - For all natural science courses, must receive a C- or better in all prerequisite courses.
 In addition, biology majors and minors must have a cumulative grade point average of at least 2.0 in all courses with BIO, CHE, and PHY prefixes in order to graduate.